 The conjugation reaction is initiated simply by adding a solution of antibody to the freeze-dried powder; the hands-on time is 2 minutes and the conjugate is ready to use within 15 minutes.

 In the case of immuno-gold conjugates, the antibody can be attached irreversibly without the need for extensive trials at different values of pH and/or salt concentration, as is typical of traditional ‘passive’ binding methods.

-InnovaCoat® GOLD conjugates can be used in a variety of assays including lateral flow tests; as well as avoiding the optimisation steps, InnovaCoat® GOLD conjugates demonstrate enhanced sensitivity when compared to the traditional passive methods - please see comparative graph below.
+InnovaCoat® GOLD conjugates can be used in a variety of assays including lateral flow tests; as well as avoiding the optimisation steps, InnovaCoat® GOLD conjugates demonstrate enhanced sensitivity when compared to the traditional passive methods - see Figure 2.

 Gold nanoparticle conjugates